 International Association for Muscle Glycogen Storage Disease

-The IAMGSD is a patient led body whose mission is to improve the lives of all those affected by all of the muscle GSDs.
+IamGSD is a patient led body whose mission is to improve the lives of all those affected by any of the muscle GSDs.
 They have extensive information about McArdle’s on their web site and are producing new publications.
-Click on the logo for their web site at www.iamgsd.org.

 The UK McArdle Clinic

-About so much more than walking, these annual events are a great opportunity to meet others with McArdle’s, swap experiences, learn the best techniques for managing this condition and expand your boundaries in a safe, understanding and supportive environment.
-People from 15 countries have attended.
-Click on the image for a 4-minute video of testimonials.
+About so much more than walking, these events are a great opportunity to meet others with McArdle’s, swap experiences, learn the best techniques for managing this condition and expand your boundaries in a safe, understanding and supportive environment.
+People from 16 countries have attended to date, ages 5 to 78.